The Law Still Stands

 Different Sins, Different Penalties

-The Torah draws a bright line between these two categories, and the clearest proof is in the penalties.
+The Torah draws a bright line between these two categories of sexual sin, and the clearest proof is in the penalties.
+Naʼaph (adultery) carried the death penalty.
+But sexual sin with an unmarried woman carried a very different consequence.

 No death penalty.
 A fine and an obligation to marry.
 Why?
 Because no covenant was violated.
 The sin was real — it was zanah, a violation of holiness and purity — but no existing bond was broken.
+The punishment fits the category of offense.
 This is not a technicality.
 It is how Yahuah Himself structured His law.

 The Prophets Use Adultery as Covenant Language

 Once you understand that naʼaph is a covenant word, the entire prophetic literature opens up.
 When the prophets accuse Israel of “adultery,” they are not making a loose metaphor.
 They are filing a legal charge.
 Yahuah — the Father, the baʼal (covenant lord and husband) of Israel — entered into a marriage covenant with His people at Sinai.
-When she turned to other gods, she committed naʼaph.
+When she turned to other gods, she committed naʼaph — she violated a binding agreement with her covenant Husband.

 Two Sisters, Two Sins: The Israel and Judah Problem

-Israel — the northern kingdom — committed adultery (naʼaph).
+Yahuah describes the divided kingdom as two women.
+The northern kingdom — Israel, also called Ephraim — is the wife who committed adultery.
 She was in covenant with Yahuah the Father, the baʼal.
 She broke it.
 So the Husband did what the Torah prescribed: He sent her away with a certificate of divorce.
 This is not poetic language.
 This is legal language.
 Yahuah issued a get — a formal divorce decree — to the northern tribes.
 They were scattered among the nations (2 Kings 17), and their covenant status was severed.

 Hosea: The Living Parable